-(a) Were there any findings in the most recent FY Audit?

-$\begin{array}{cc} Y & N \\ \Box & \boxtimes \end{array}$

-(b) If yes, please describe:

-Other Document and/or Certification Requirements.

-C.1 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan

-Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+B.4 .
+Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit? $\begin{array}{cc} Y & N \\ \Box & \boxtimes \end{array}$ (b) If yes, please describe: Other Document and/or Certification Requirements.
+C.1 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.2 Civil Rights Certification.
 Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.3 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-On November 14, 2017 at 10:00AM (Pathways at Georgian Manor 110 Bolles Circle 78753) HACA held a Public Hearing in conjunction with the Citywide Advisory Board Meeting.
-Y N X □ If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+Y N I II If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 C.4 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 D Statement of Capital Improvements .
 Required in all years for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 D.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
-HUD 50075.1 attached.
-See HUD Form 50075.2 approved by HUD on 04/01/2016.
+See HUD Form 50075.2 attached; approved by HUD on 12/07/2018.
 E.1 RAD Choice Mobility